marcelala/NewHive/README.md

 - Provides information about organizations that may be useful if someone requires assistance with a specific topic.
 - For those who are new to Sweden, there is a section where you may find some fascinating content about the country.

+## Preview

+Follow this link to see the project: https://secret-waters-48687.herokuapp.com/

+You will need to create an account to have access to the services of the website.

 ## Setup